cowhorse7/KidMath-jumpstart/README.md

 6/15 1hr FINALLY got supabase trigger function to work properly, new users are auto-populated to the public profile table

 6/16 1.5hr edit db schema and policies; add functionality for username changes

+9/14 Hey I'm back to visit my special, personal project!
+I missed it.
+Tonight I've been messing with the CSS and patching up some game mechanics.